See what the IHS Markit Score report has to say about Mallinckrodt Plc.

 - Economic output in this company's sector is expanding

-Short interest is high for MNK with between 15 and 20% of shares on loan.
-This means that investors who seek to profit from falling equity prices are currently targeting MNK.
-Sentiment has worsened and traders added to their bearish short positions on December 17.
+Short interest is moderately high for MNK with between 10 and 15% of shares outstanding currently on loan.
+However, this was an improvement in sentiment as investors who seek to profit from falling equity prices reduced their short positions on December 20.

 ETF/Index ownership | Positive

 ETF activity is positive.
-Over the last month, ETFs holding MNK are favorable, with net inflows of $12.37 billion.
-Additionally, the rate of inflows is increasing.
+Over the last month, growth of ETFs holding MNK is favorable, with net inflows of $23.02 billion.
+This is among the highest net inflows seen over the last one-year and the rate of additional inflows appears to be increasing.

 PMI by IHS Markit | Positive